Lack of communication and collaboration leads to workplace failures.

-But while leadership is important, the actual process relies on the right communication technology.
+But while leadership is important, the actual process relies on the right collaboration software.

 Here are some specific ways technology can help prevent workplace failures:

 Cloud collaboration software with content management, apps to divert calls or send voicemail to email, video and audio conferencing, can all work together to ensure employees have clear lines of communication.
-Presence-based cloud telephony and contact centres can enable employees to communicate in real time and quickly share information and documents.
-These lines of communication will enable employees to prevent workplace failures that happen due to a lack of access or availability to team members at the right time.
+Presence-based communications such as IP Office contact centres can enable employees to communicate in real time and quickly share information and documents.
+Cloud based communications enable employees to prevent workplace failures that happen due to a lack of access or availability to team members at the right time.

 Find out how Telefonix can help you drive collaboration with the right technology.